volnix/lrtechfest-2017/readme.md

 ## whois

 My name is Nick Volgas and I'm a software developer turned sys-admin wannabe.
 I started using AWS for both work and personal projects in 2015 and have spent a large amount of my time automating and tooling myself out of having to work in any way possible.
 I've gotten both an AWS Solutions Architect Associate certification as well as an AWS DevOps Professional certification.
-I'm currently the Director of IT Operation at the Information Network of Arkansas and this is my second year presenting at LR Tech Fest.
+I'm currently the Director of Development at the Information Network of Arkansas and this is my second year presenting at LR Tech Fest.

 ## Description